Lightning and Static Electricity

 third PhET screenshot

-When you move the negatively charged balloon close to the electrically neutral wall on the right, it will push the negative charges away.
-The balloon will then stick to the wall, which is consistent with the rule like charges repel, unlike charges attract – a fundamental principle of static electricity.
-This means that a positive charge will repel another positive charge but will attract a negative charge.
+Moving the negatively charged balloon close to the electrically neutral wall on the right will push the negative charges away.
+The balloon will then stick to the wall, consistent with the rule that charges repel, unlike charges attract – a fundamental principle of static electricity.

-Discover more about electric charge interactions on your own with this Balloons and Static Electricity interactive simulation from PhET.
+Discover more about electric charge interactions with this Balloons and Static Electricity interactive simulation from PhET.

 Image - Video

-• Have you ever been shocked by a doorknob when you reach for it on a cold day?
+• Have you ever been shocked by a doorknob when you reached for it on a cold day?

-Let us explore the case of John Travoltage shown in the video below captured from PhET Interactive Simulations.
+Explore the case of John Travoltage, shown in the video below and captured from PhET Interactive Simulations.

 Image - Video